learn-co-curriculum/react-hooks-import-export/README.md

 ## Modular Code

-Maintaining single-responsibility is key to writing clean and DRY code, as our applications grow in size its important to separate our code into easy to read and reusable segments.
+Maintaining single-responsibility is key to writing clean and DRY code, as our applications grow in size its important to separate our code into easy to read, reusable segments.
 This separation makes our programs easier to navigate and our code easier to debug.

 In React, we work with components -- which can be expressed with code in multiple ways.
 The most common is via the React class component syntax: